VladimirStepanov/pocket-golang-sdk/README.md

 go get -u github.com/VladimirStepanov/pocket-golang-sdk
 ```

+## Create a pocket object

+For creating a Pocket object, you need to use the consumer key, which you've gotten after app registration.

+```go
+p := pocket.New("consumer-key")
+```

 ## Authentication

-Authentication performs in 4 steps:
+Authentication performs in 3 steps:
-- create a Pocket object
 - get a request token
 - user authorization
 - convert a request token into a Pocket access token

-### Create a pocket object

-For creating a Pocket object, you need a consumer key, you've gotten after app registration

-```go
-p := pocket.New("consumer-key")
-```

 ### Generate a request token